 - Water thoroughly.

-Watering adequately is crucial for tree establishment and overall health.
+Adequate watering is crucial for tree establishment and overall health.
 The root system absorbs water and nutrients in addition to anchoring the tree.
 Feeder roots extend beyond the drip line and expand through the topsoil, while thicker roots try to go deeper around the trunk.
-You should know that a tree does not have one big long taproot that goes deep down, as most people think.
+As most people think, you should know that a tree does not have one big long taproot that goes deep down.

 When watering, water should soak each layer of the soil for the roots to absorb it.
-Water once a week for a long period of time allowing soil particles to take in the water.
-You may want to create a furrow around the tree and fill it up with water, then give it time to drain in.
-Note that sprinkler systems do not supply enough water for trees unless a tree bubbler is connected to them.
+Water once a week for an extended time, allowing soil particles to soak in the water.
+You may want to create a furrow around the tree, fill it with water, and then give it time to drain in.
+Note that sprinkler systems do not supply enough water for trees unless a tree bubbler is connected.
 And the time you need to water the lawn is not the same for trees.

 Fertilizing depends on the variety and the age of the tree itself.
-Always follow directions on the product label, and avoid fertilizing in the peak of summer heat.
+Always follow directions on the product label, and avoid fertilizing at the peak of summer heat.

-- In the first year, you should fertilize in May when active growth appears.
+- The first year: You should fertilize in May when active growth appears.

-- Aerates the tree, increasing airflow preventing disease spread.
+- Aerates the tree, increasing airflow and preventing disease spread.

 - Opening up the tree allows sunlight to reach all branches.

-- Concentrates tree energy into making stronger limbs and better fruit quality.
+- Concentrates tree energy into making more substantial limbs and better fruit quality.

 Always prune during the dormant time of the tree.
 Mostly that starts from fall till late winter, right before new buds appear.
 Pruning during active growth will encourage new undesired growth defeating the purpose of pruning.